anay-m/AmazonPrimeGPT/Chrome Extension/README.md

-These are just the files for the chrome extension.
+These are just the files for the Chrome extension.

-Update this to provide more information when you get the chance.
+Notes: Still need to finish integrating the different APIs then returning the output